External Ids for H2AFJ Gene

 Previous GeneCards Identifiers for H2AFJ Gene

 Histones are basic nuclear proteins that are responsible for the nucleosome structure of the chromosomal fiber in eukaryotes.
 Nucleosomes consist of approximately 146 bp of DNA wrapped around a histone octamer composed of pairs of each of the four core histones (H2A, H2B, H3, and H4).
 The chromatin fiber is further compacted through the interaction of a linker histone, H1, with the DNA between the nucleosomes to form higher order chromatin structures.
-This gene is located on chromosome 12 and encodes a variant H2A histone.
+This gene is located on chromosome 12 and encodes a replication-independent histone that is a variant H2A histone.
 The protein is divergent at the C-terminus compared to the consensus H2A histone family member.
-This gene also encodes an antimicrobial peptide with antibacterial and antifungal activity.[provided by RefSeq, Oct 2014]
+This gene also encodes an antimicrobial peptide with antibacterial and antifungal activity.[provided by RefSeq, Oct 2015]

 GeneCards Summary for H2AFJ Gene

 H2AFJ (H2A Histone Family, Member J) is a Protein Coding gene.
 Among its related pathways are RNA Polymerase I Promoter Opening.
 GO annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is HIST1H2AM.

 Core component of nucleosome.
 Nucleosomes wrap and compact DNA into chromatin, limiting DNA accessibility to the cellular machineries which require DNA as a template.
 Histones thereby play a central role in transcription regulation, DNA repair, DNA replication and chromosomal stability.
 DNA accessibility is regulated via a complex set of post-translational modifications of histones, also called histone code, and nucleosome remodeling